yboktaeva/push_swap/README.md

 # Push_swap

-A 42 School project that implements an efficient sorting algorithm using two stacks and a limited set of operations.
+A project that implements an efficient sorting algorithm using two stacks and a limited set of operations.

 ## Table of Contents